Public Performance FAQ and Definitions

 So, to find videos that the library owns that include PPR, search public performance rights granted as general keywords in the online catalog.
 You may also add other keywords to your search to find materials on a particular topic of by a particular filmmaker.

-If you want to show a copyrighted film in a public setting, you will need to contact one of these companies to obtain permission.
-Start with Swank.
+If you want to show a copyrighted film in a public setting, you will need to contact the company that holds copyright for the film; below are some of the most prominent film distributors that manage public licensing.